 3.2.
-Mechanisms used for tracking generally examine where the visitors to a website come from, the nature of their conduct and activities on the platform and also, if relevant, what happens after they leave the site.
-There are basically two different methods for carrying out tracking.
+Measures used for tracking purposes generally examine where a website’s visitors come from, their behaviour and actions on the platform as well as, in some circumstances, what they do after leaving the page.
+There are essentially two different methods used to carry out tracking.

 4. Measurement and analysis of reach

 The measurement and analysis of reach (also referred to as clickstream analysis, data traffic analysis, traffic analysis, web analysis, web controlling, etc.) is the collection of data and their evaluation with respect to the behaviour of visitors to websites.
 One analytical mechanism typically examines where visitors come from, which areas of a website they visit and how often and for how long individual pages and categories are viewed.
 It serves primarily to optimize the website and to better achieve certain objectives (e.g. to increase page views, visitor frequency, newsletter subscriptions).
 A fundamental distinction can be drawn in web analysis between evaluation procedures for permanently measuring the effectiveness of pages and methods for identifying weaknesses on the website and ways of improving them.

 Using cookies enables us to make it easier to navigate a website and also offers a high degree of user-friendliness.
 Moreover, cookies help us to identify particularly popular areas of our website.
 They make it possible to collect information regarding a specific period of time and identify the visitor’s computer.
 We use permanent cookies to improve user guidance and provide personalised content (“persistent cookies”).
 We also use so-called session cookies, which are automatically deleted when you close your browser (“transient cookies”).